First Lady of Sri Lanka

+To date, there have been eight women who have served in the role.
+The current first lady of Sri Lanka is Mallika Dissanayaka, wife of President Anura Kumara Dissanayake, who has held the position since 23 September 2024.
+There have been no first gentlemen of Sri Lanka to date, since former president Chandrika Kumaratunga, the country's only female head of state, was a widow while in office.

 Origins

 The office of the president of Sri Lanka was created in 1972 when Sri Lanka became a republic.
 William Gopallawa, who was the governor-general of Ceylon at the time, became the country's inaugural president.
 His wife, Seelawathie Gopallawa, became the first wife of a president of Sri Lanka.
 When J. R. Jayewardene became the next president, his wife was known as Lady Elina Jayewardene during and after his presidency.
 During the presidency of Ranasinghe Premadasa, his wife Hema Premadasa took on a very viable role and became a public figure unlike before.

 Chandrika Kumaratunga who was president from 1994 to 2005 was a widow as her husband, film star Vijaya Kumaratunga, was assassinated in 1987.
 When Mahinda Rajapaksa became president, his wife Shiranthi Rajapaksa took a higher profile role, using the title of first lady and becoming a public figure during her husband's presidency, with her own naval aide and staff funded by the Presidential Secretariat.